 My therapist kept telling me “you have to stop weighing everything” and I would just think “ummmm- no.” But then one, day a light bulb went off in my head (cheesy, I know).
 Suddenly, I wanted to stop weighing my food.

 Even though I knew this was a step I had to make, until I actually felt the desire to make it, the turning point would never have occurred.

 During this stage, you may have to make changes that don’t feel right to start with, but which are nutritionally significant.
 For example, it may be adding something to your meal plan.
 Even though these are small milestones, if you chose to implement them they are still vitally important to your recovery.

 We’re not done yet.
-There is the third milestone in recovery.
-I know this because I just hit it. the one I just hit.
+There is the third of the recovery milestones.
+I know this because I just hit it.

 The third one is the best one, the one that brings the most fulfillment and most joy.